kubuntu-team/kubuntu-manual/docs/source/installation.rst

 Prepare
 ~~~~~~~~

-Fro the best result, ensure that:
+For the best result, ensure that:

 - Your computer has enough room for Kubuntu and your data - your songs, pictures, videos, and documents.
 - Your computer is connected to the Internet so that you can download updates and third-party software as Kubuntu is installing.